SEPCheesecakeFactory/SEP3/Documentation/ProjectReport.md

 This approach ensured that the internal behavior of key methods was thoroughly validated, not just their external outputs.
 Test cases were documented to show clear intent and traceability between requirements, logic, and expected outcomes.

-The table of all test case results can be found in Appendix 2.4 Tests.
+The table of all test case results can be found in (Appendix 2.4 Tests).

 ### Benefits and bug detection